ksator/junos-verifications-automation-with-jsnapy/README.md

 set system services netconf ssh commit
 ```
+The default netconf port is 830.
+Make sure your server/laptop can access to the devices management ip address on port 830.

 ### Ansible playbook:
 The Ansible playbook to configure the devices is [pb.yml] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/pb.yml).
 It is at the root of this repository.

 ### Jinja2 template:
 The jinja2 template to build the junos configuration is [template.j2] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/template.j2).
 It is at the root of this repository.
+The playbook [pb.yml] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/pb.yml) will render the template [template.j2] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/template.j2) using the devices [variables] (https://github.com/ksator/junos-verifications-automation-with-jsnapy#ansible-variables) and will push and commit the rendered junos configuration to the devices.

 ### Ansible inventory file:
 The inventory file we are using in this repository is [hosts] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/hosts).
 It is at the root of the repository, so it is not at the default place.